loaspra/FOF-data-base-1-/README.md

-Project used in data base 1 course.
+Project used & developed in the course Data Base I.
 Dependencies:
     - Apache jena fuseki 4.2.0
     - Java Server